 If a candidate continually says that they do not like working with technology or do not know how to solve issues, explore this in greater detail.
 You may encounter someone who has applied for a remote work position but does not want to address the technical problems that they could encounter along the way.
 This might be a challenge for you as the employer.
 Ask them how they intend to solve the problems since it is a component of working remotely for the organization.

-It takes asking the right questions to know if an aspiring remote worker is a right fit for your team.
+It takes asking the right questions to know if an aspiring remote worker is the right fit for your team.
 More than assessing an applicant’s hard skills and qualifications, an interviewer should also be able to determine if their soft skills are adequate for them to excel and succeed as a member of your remote team.